pdowler/containers/README.md

 To start things:
 1. start haproxy container (./doit)
-2. start `reg` (./doit of ./doit -f), uses `docker-static-ip` to get their IP from the haproxy instance
+2. start `reg` (./doit or ./doit -f), uses `docker-static-ip` to get their IP from the haproxy instance
 3. start other containers...

 To check: